Music history: Pedagogy

 The methods and tools of music history are nearly as many as its subjects and therefore make a strict categorization impossible.
 However, a few trends and approaches can be outlined here.
 Like in any other historical discipline, most research in music history can be roughly divided into two categories: the establishing of factual and correct data and the interpretation of data.
 Most historical research does not fall into one category solely, but rather employs a combination of methods from both categories.
 The act of establishing factual data can never be fully separate from the act of interpretation.

 Archival work may be conducted to find connections to music or musicians in a collection of documents of broader interests (e.g., Vatican pay records, letters to a patroness of the arts) or to more systematically study a collection of documents related to a musician.
 In some cases, where records, scores, and letters have been digitized, archival work can be done online.
 One example of a composer for whom archival materials can be examined online is the Arnold Schoenberg Center.

 Performance practice draws on many of the tools of historical musicology to answer the specific question of how music was performed in various places at various times in the past.
 Scholars investigate questions such as which instruments or voices were used to perform a given work, what tempos (or tempo changes) were used, and how (or if) ornaments were used.
 Although performance practice was previously confined to early music from the Baroque era, since the 1990s, research in performance practice has examined other historical eras, such as how early Classical era piano concerti were performed, how the early history of recording affected the use of vibrato in classical music, or which instruments were used in Klezmer music.

 Biographical studies of composers can give us a better sense of the chronology of compositions, influences on style and works, and provide important background to the interpretation (by performers or listeners) of works.
 Thus biography can form one part of the larger study of the cultural significance, underlying program, or agenda of a work; a study which gained increasing importance in the 1980s and early 1990s.

 Sociological studies focus on the function of music in society as well as its meaning for individuals and society as a whole.
 Researchers emphasizing the social importance of music (including classical music) are sometimes called New musicologists.
 They may examine the intersection of music and music-making with issues such as race, class, gender, sexuality (e.g. LGBTQ), and disability, among other approaches.

 Semiotic studies are most conventionally the province of music analysts rather than historians.
 However, crucial to the practice of musical semiotics – the interpretation of meaning in a work or style – is its situation in a historical context.
-The interpretative work of scholars such as Kofi Agawu and Lawrence Kramer fall between the analytic and the music historical.
+The interpretative work of scholars such as Kofi Agawu and Lawrence Kramer falls between the analytic and the music historical.